simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

    * For RPM-based installation, follow your site's procedures to update your repositories.

 #.
-Install the RPMs on your SIMP master:
+Install the RPMs on your SIMP server:

-   After updating the repositories log onto the SIMP master  and su to root to perform the rest of the upgrade.
+   After updating the repositories log onto the SIMP server and :program:`su` to :code:`root` to perform the rest of the upgrade.

    .. code-block:: sh